sksharmi/2601050099_MTech_CTP_Practical-1/CO1/Closest Points/README.md

 Algorithm:

-Start.
+1.Start.

-Store the coordinates of all ambulance locations.
+2.Store the coordinates of all ambulance locations.

-Calculate the distance between pairs of points.
+3.Calculate the distance between pairs of points.

-Keep track of the minimum distance found.
+4.Keep track of the minimum distance found.

-Compare all relevant pairs.
+5.Compare all relevant pairs.

-Identify the two points having the smallest distance.
+6.Identify the two points having the smallest distance.

-Display the closest points and their distance.
+7.Display the closest points and their distance.

-Stop.
+8.Stop.

 Input: